Eulogies and Tributes

 Eulogy Outline

-Conclude with words of comfort, a heartfelt message and perhaps a final farewell in closing.
+Offer comfort, a heartfelt message, and a final farewell.

 Writing a Tribute

-A tribute is generally 2-3 minutes in duration.
-The purpose of a tribute is to express respect and admiration for the deceased.
+A tribute is usually 2–3 minutes long and focuses on expressing respect and admiration for the deceased.

-Conclude with a message for the family or a farewell to the deceased.
+- Conclude with a message of support for the family or a farewell to the deceased.